 In plain English – where are your viewers going to watch the content?
 This refers to knowing your audience and their habits.
 Of course, it depends on the type of content, e.g., the chance of watching educational materials on your computer is much higher than watching them on the smartphone’s small screen.
 On the other hand, being aware of modern society’s increased dynamics, one should always offer different options to the viewers.
 They could vary from a simple web solution for PC or mobile to a native desktop or mobile app or even a smart TV application.
 The possibility of transferring the content from the smartphone to the large TV screen is already a standard and a must-have feature.

 4. What kind of content and type of streaming do you intend to offer?

 The kind of content and type of streaming determine the variations of features for the viewer.
-For example, while with the VOD, stop/pause and rewind options come by default, the customer should define if she/he wants such features for the live video stream.
+For example, while the VOD, stop/pause, and rewind options come by default, the customer should define if she/he wants such features for the live video stream.

 5. Where is your audience located geographically?

 The geographic location of your audience is also an essential factor.
 Knowing it will help us decide on flexible content categorization.

 Depending on your needs, different features might be enabled: publishing and viewing window, content ordering and tagging, geo-restriction and content curation, geo-locations, language preferences, content sorting, etc.